Participant registration system for runners event

 • Registered persons should be listed on the another application

-• Admin users are already using Google ecosystem
+• Admin users are already using the Google ecosystem

 Solution architecture